Client: St Mary Magdalene Church

 Unstaffed sites for Cadw, Welsh Government

-We have interpreted over 70 sites to date, across a Welsh countryside rich in history with ruined castles, abbeys and other significant historical remains visible at every turn.
+Supplying graphic design services, we’ve helped Fielder Green Associates interpret 70+ sites across a Welsh countryside rich in history with ruined castles, abbeys and significant historical remains visible at every turn.

 Each interpretation panel tells a site-specific story, usually at the very place where events happened.
 Evocative illustrations bring to life dramatic stories of murder, sieges, and power hungry struggles from the past.